 Software hosted on remote servers, managed by a cloud provider, and accessed via the internet—no infrastructure setup required.

-What are the benefits of cloud software for small businesses?
+What are the key cloud-based software benefits for small businesses?

 Lower costs, scalable plans, and access to powerful enterprise tools without heavy investment.